deatheyes/MysqlProbe/README.md

 * config-update("/config/update?{key}={value}"): A http interface to config the node dynamiclly.
 Only 'report\_period\_ms', the sampling freuency of this node, supported currently.

 ## Configuration
-The configuration is a yaml file as below:
+The configuration is a yaml file:

 	slave: true      # true if run as slave.
 In gossip mode, those nodes not slave are initialized as master.
 	serverport: 8667 # websocket address the node listen